by Sabine Lenz

 “We had a lot of challenges on the PMS colors because they were 9 special,” adds Heather Hitchcock, account executive at Calitho, which produced the boxes.
 “We were basically matching the colors on press to a PMS color, yes, but also to the ribbon.
 [Kasman] spent hours and hours taking these ribbons and finding just the right PMS color… .We took that PMS color, we did draw-downs, and we tried to get as close as we could.
 You’re not usually mixing UV inks on press, but we did little tweaks here and there because they were close but not right until ink hit the paper.”

 After all the worries over color and the endless press checks, Kasman is sanguine about the whole experience.
 “I think the color really sells the product, and really tells a story about scent.”

 PaperSpecs PRO members, don’t forget, the first episode of “Inside the Design Studio” posts on Sept.
 18th.
 Not a member, but curious to see what “Inside the Studio” is all about?
-Why not sign-up for a 7-day free trial of PRO membership?
+Why not sign-up for a PRO membership today?
 Hope to see you there 🙂

 Seeing designers worldwide struggle to stay current with new papers and paper trends inspired Sabine Lenz to create PaperSpecs, an independent and comprehensive Web-based paper selection tool and weekly e-newsletter.
 Growing up in Germany, she started her design career in Frankfurt, before moving on to Australia and the United States.
 Lenz worked on design projects ranging from corporate identities to major road shows and product launches.
 From start-ups to Fortune 500 companies, her list of clients included Oracle, Sun Microsystems, Deutsche Bank, IBM, and KPMG.
 Lenz is a noted speaker and author on paper issues and educational topics related to the paper industry.